list.lk

 Environment2 stories

-The Department of Meteorology has issued a warm weather advisory for April 1, warning that the heat index will reach the 'Caution Level' in 21 districts across seven provinces and Monaragala.
-While the prevailing dry weather is expected to change from April 2 with some thundershowers, warm conditions will persist
+The Department of Meteorology has issued a warm weather advisory for April 1, warning that the heat index will reach 'Caution Level' in 21 districts across seven provinces and Monaragala.
+While dry conditions are expected to change from April 2, with isolated thundershowers forecast for some southern and western areas, the public is urged to take precautions against strong winds and lightning

 Read more

 .
-In response to the dry spell, the Irrigation Department and the National Water Supply and Drainage Board (NWSDB) are urging the public to conserve water.
-The NWSDB has deployed bowser trucks to affected areas and asks residents to report issues via hotline 1939
+In response to the dry spell, both the Irrigation Department and the National Water Supply and Drainage Board (NWSDB) have called for public cooperation in conserving water.
+The NWSDB has deployed bowser trucks to affected areas and encourages reporting issues via hotline 1939

 Read more